jgoizueta/nio/README.txt

   0.1.nio_write(Fmt.prec(:exact).approx_mode(:exact)) -> 0.1000000000000000055511151231257827021181583404541015625

 Hey!
 Where did all that stuff came from?
 Now we're really seeing the "exact" value of Float.
-(We told the conversion to consider the Float an exactly defined value, rather than an approximation to some other value).
+(We asked the conversion method to consider the Float an exactly defined value, rather than an approximation to some other value).
 But, why didn't we get all those digits when we asked for "all digits"?.

 Because most are not significant;
 the default "approx_mode" is to consider Float an approximate value and show only significant digits.
 We define insignificant digits as those that can be replace by any other digit without altering the Float value when the number is rounded to the nearest float.
 By looking at our example we see that the 17 first digits (just before the 555111...) must be significant: they cannot take an arbitrary value without altering the Float.
 In fact all have well specified values except the last one that can be either 0 or 1 (but no other value).
-The next digits (first insignificant, a 5) can be replaced by any other digit d (from 0 to 9) and the expression 0.10000000000000000d would still be rounded to Float(0.1)
+The next digits (first insignificant, a 5) can be replaced by any other digit * (from 0 to 9) and the expression 0.10000000000000000* would still be rounded to Float(0.1)

 ==Insignificance